material-motion/material-motion/specifications/runtime.md

 A Motion Runtime relies on objects called Intentions.
 Intentions define an abstract plan of motion.

-Runtimes create Actor instances that are capable of fulfilling the provided Intentions.

 ### Intention

 An instance of Intention represents a plan of motion.